foundeo/cfdocs/guides/en/new.md

         }
     }

+example using cfscript

     pet = new Dog( "fido" );

 example using named arguments

     <cfset pet = new Dog( breed="pitbull", name="hank" )>
 or

     pet = new Dog( breed="pitbull", name="hank" );

-Any of the script functions implemented as cfc can be instantiate using the new operator.
+Any of the script functions implemented as a cfc can be instantiate using the new operator.